TCYBA League Structure

-The JR NBA curriculum is Canadian Sport For Life Compliant and was developed through a partnership between the NBA and Sport Canada.
-It’s focus includes the introduction of basic movement skills and the introduction of fundamental athletic skills including:
+The Jr NBA Rookie Division curriculum is Canadian Sport For Life Compliant and was developed through a partnership between the NBA and Sport Canada.
+Its focus includes the introduction of basic movement skills and the introduction of fundamental athletic skills, including:

 - Throwing (Shoot / Pass / Ball Leaves Hands)

 - Basketball Geography (locations on the floor and what they mean).

 - Intro / Goals

 The program also focuses on maximizing basketball touches by having a ball for each participant to ensure every player gets a chance to handle the ball through the introduction of exciting game based drills that will provide players with the most enjoyable experience possible.

 If you have any questions please contact the TCYBA Registrar at firstname.lastname@example.org

 Development - Grades 2 - 8 and High School Recreational

 DEVELOPMENT - GRADE 2/3 to GRADE 7/8 and HIGH SCHOOL RECREATIONAL